How To Figure Out What To Be When You Grow Up – As A Grown-Up

 Maybe you didn’t have the tools or the life experience to know who you were or what you really wanted when you were a teenager.
 And how could you?
 At age 18, most of us were struggling to decide whether to drink one more Mike’s Hard Lemonade and whether to hook up with that cute guy in Western Civ.
 It’s a bit much to ask an 18-year-old to really understand the ramifications of a career choice.

 But take the second chance NOW to analyze the crap out of yourself.
 Become intimately familiar with every aspect of your personality and temperament.
 Figure out what your natural strengths and weaknesses are.
 Be brutally honest with yourself.
 Forget about who you think you should be or who you think other people want you to be.
 Focus on who you actually are.
 The good, the bad, and the ugly parts of you all provide valuable insight into finding the best new career path for you.
-For starters:

 3. Let Yourself Want It All